Section 1. TIME AND PLACE OF MEETING

 - Investment of NASED funds with the agreement of a majority of the Finance Committee.

-- Make a report and provide appropriate supporting data to the NASED Executive Board at each meeting, which describes in detail NASED’s investments.
+- Make a report and provide appropriate supporting data to the NASED Executive Committee at each meeting which describes in detail NASED’s investments.

 The Treasurer shall make investment recommendations to the Finance Committee and track the status of NASED’s investments.
 While only the Finance Committee may make investment decisions, invested monies must be accessible by both the Treasurer and an appointee of the President.